 The official opening of the K+S Potash Canada GP (KSPC) Legacy Camp was celebrated today with a ribbon-cutting ceremony at the construction camp near Bethune, Saskatchewan.

 The Legacy Camp is located 1.5 km northeast of the Legacy Project mine site and is a fully operational and functional accommodation facility offering a variety of amenities – currently having the capacity to house 250 construction workers, with the number of occupants expected to rise quickly to 1,470 by the end of this year.
 The Legacy Camp was completed on schedule and will house the majority of the overall construction workforce.

 Other contractors played a key role in the development of the camp.
-PCL was responsible for building the water building, parking and lighting facilities.
-Clean Harbors is the manufacturer of the camp modules and responsible for their assembly at site.
+PCL was responsible for building the water building, parking, and lighting facilities.
+Clean Harbors is the manufacturer of the camp modules and is responsible for their assembly at the site.
 AMEC is the Design and Project Management Contractor for the Legacy Project, including the camp.

 The camp will remain operational during the construction and commissioning phase of the Legacy Project.
-Afterwards the camp will be decommissioned, disassembled and removed from the area for reuse in other projects.
+Afterward, the camp will be decommissioned, disassembled, and removed from the area for reuse in other projects.

 K+S Potash Canada

 Phone: (306) 371-0122